Sore Knees and Flat Feet

 Check out the new Foot Ebook: Treat Your Feet, by going here.

-The great thing about the reformer is...you are working on your feet, knee, and leg strengthening all at the same time!
+The great thing about the Reformer is...you are working on your feet, knee, and leg strengthening all at the same time!

 It's a great machine and if you can find one at a good price go for it!